 We all have a room in our home that could use a little bit if updating.
 But where to start?
 If updating a room seems overwhelming to you here here are 9 best tips to help you update a tired room.
 These are tried and true tips to help you freshen up a room.
 Let's update that tired room!
 You can do it!

 One of the most asked questions here at StoneGable is, ” how do I update my out-of-date rooms”?
 I hear you!
 I think we all want to keep our homes comfortable and attractive and updated.
 I’ve been on a soft rant lately about the importance of keeping our homes as up-to-date as we are!
-Today let’s talk about how to update a room.
+Here are 9 tried and true to help you update a room.

-Going from a wee bit tired or even frumpy to fabulous does not mean gutting everything in a room or your home but it does mean being aware of the “state of our homes” and keeping on top of any changes that need to be done.
+Going from a wee bit tired or even frumpy to fabulous does not mean gutting everything in a room or your home but it does mean being aware of the “state of our homes” and keeping on top of any changes that need to be made.
 So, today I’m sharing simple ways to update a room to make it the best it can be.

 Change is hard and often time the changes we need to make in a room to give it a fresh and updated look can seem overwhelming.
 Most of us can’t and don’t want to tackle changes all at once so let’s just agree that decorating is a process!

 And it is often a bit of a slow process.
 So be patient with your room and yourself and be happy with each little improvement!

 Here’s what to do when you feel a room could be updated a bit… or a lot!